gidHog/SEdit/README.md

 ## How to compile it
 Follow the [guide](https://github.com/OwlcatOpenSource/WrathModificationTemplate) for the official modding support template.
-After everything works, place the SEdit folder into "..\WrathModificationTemplate\Assets\Modifications\" and compile like in the given example (Modification Tools -> Build)
+After everything works, place the SEdit folder into "..\WrathModificationTemplate\Assets\Modifications\" and compile it like in the given example (Modification Tools -> Build)
 For debugging purposes, use the [remote console](https://github.com/OwlcatOpenSource/RemoteConsole) and select the wanted channels.